Government’s leasehold reforms ‘not the revolution required’, peers told

 “But it’s the only game in town, a game that has currently taken 22 years to get to this point.”

-Other Tory peers accused the Government of “rushing through” attempts to implement the Bill.
+Other Tory peers accused the Government of “rushing through” attempts to implement the legislation.

 Conservative peer Lord Howard of Rising said of Friday’s proceedings: “It’s a disgrace.
 It’s not washing-up, it’s letting all the water out.
 You’ve got a major piece of legislation that creates certain precedents and it’s being rushed through here without a moment’s notice.”